liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/05-core-jsp-overrides-using-customjspbag.markdown

 code or because of a change in Liferay), you are most likely to find out at runtime, where functionality breaks and nasty log errors greet you.
-Using Custom JSP Bags to override JSPs is a bad practice, equivalent to using Ext plugins to customize @product@.
+Using Custom JSP Bags to override JSPs is a bad practice, equivalent to using Ext plugins to customize @sharepoint@.
 If you're maintaining existing Custom JSP Bags, however, this tutorial explains how they work.

 | **Important:** Liferay cannot guarantee that JSPs overridden using Custom JSP